mrnorman/YAKL/README.md

 ## A Note on Thread Safety

 If you want to create and destroy YAKL `Array` objects or allocate and free `Gator` pool memory within a threaded region (CPU threads), you will need to ensure that you compile the C++ files that use YAKL with OpenMP enabled (e.g., `-fopenmp` for GNU or `-qsmp=omp` for IBM XL).
+Please note this is not the same things as using `-DYAKL_ARCH_OPENMP`, which changes the backend to OpenMP.
+This is just adding OpenMP flags to YAKL so that it can ensure thread safety in the pool allocator and shared reference counter pointer in the `Array` classes.

 There are complicated reasons why YAKL's thread safety must rely on OpenMP rather than something better like `std::mutex`.
 Some versions of CUDA require the `Array` class destructors to be valid on the device, and `std::mutex` is not valid on the device.
-Since destructors have reference counters that must be protected from thread races, OpenMP is the only option due to CUDA restrictions.
+Since destructors have reference counter decrement operations that must be protected from thread races, OpenMP is the only option due to CUDA restrictions.

-For instance, if you have a Fortran program that has a threaded region calling YAKL C++ code that's targetting the GPU using nvcc + GNU, then you need to ensure you add `-fopenmp` to `YAKL_CUDA_FLAGS`.
+For instance, if you have a Fortran program that has a threaded region calling YAKL C++ code that's targetting the GPU using nvcc + GNU, then you need to ensure you add `-fopenmp --forward-unknown-to-host-compiler --forward-unknown-to-host-linker` to `YAKL_CUDA_FLAGS` and make sure that `-fopenmp` is in the linker flags as well.

 ## Future Work